grig23/primetime.en/help/programming/tvsdk-1.4-for-desktop-hls/mediaplayerobjects-working-with/t-psdk-dhls-1.4-timeline-inspect-playback.md

 ---
 description: You can obtain a description of the timeline associated with the currently selected item being played by TVSDK.
 This is most useful when your application displays a custom scrub-bar control in which the content sections that correspond to ad content are identified.
-seo-description: You can obtain a description of the timeline associated with the currently selected item being played by TVSDK.
-This is most useful when your application displays a custom scrub-bar control in which the content sections that correspond to ad content are identified.
-seo-title: Inspect the playback timeline
 title: Inspect the playback timeline
-uuid: 2f903493-2d88-4af2-ac71-36300b49735b
 ---

 # Inspect the playback timeline{#inspect-the-playback-timeline}